PARENT RESOURCES, SUMMER RESOURCES AND PAST PRESENTATIONS

-Hoagies’ Gifted Education, including The ERIC Clearinghouse for Disabilities and Gifted Education (ERICEC) which was disbanded by the US Government as of December 19, 2003:
+Hoagies’ Gifted Education is a resource page that includes The ERIC Clearinghouse for Disabilities and Gifted Education (ERICEC), which was disbanded by the US Government as of December 19, 2003.

 LI-TECA, Inc. was founded in 2003 by a group of parents seeking to identify, support and unite twice exceptional (2e) students, and to educate and inform parents, educators and professional care providers with research-based information to understand and provide appropriate interventions for the social, emotional and academic support of twice exceptional students.